Updated: Nov 11, 2022

 Employees and independent contractors are the two major groups of jobs in California.
 The way a worker is categorized for tax purposes has an effect on the IRS tax form that companies must plan.
-For example, if a worker is identified as an employee, their employer is normally required to provide them with a completed copy of IRS Form W-2.
-You can consult an Employment Lawyer for any concerns regarding this complex case.
+For example, if a worker is identified as an employee, their employer normally must provide them with a completed copy of IRS Form W-2.
+You can consult an Employment Lawyer in Los Angeles for any concerns regarding this complex case.

 On the other hand, independent contractors usually receive a completed copy of IRS Form 1099-MISC from the company that paid them.
 As a result, many people refer to independent contractors as 1099 staff and conventional employees as W-2 employees in the form of taxation.

 Beyond the gaps in documentation, a worker's classification may significantly impact their legal rights.
-There are many legal tests that can be used to decide if an individual is an employee or an independent contractor under California law.
+Many legal tests can be used to decide if an individual is an employee or an independent contractor under California law.
 Although the tests are similar, they are not identical.
 The rights or responsibilities in question will determine the required test.
 The following are the most critical tests:

 The IRS's "power" test for federal income tax purposes;